BrassMC/BrassLoader/README.md

 # BrassLoader
-A Minecraft Mod Loader built as a fun project.
+A Minecraft Mod Loader that can load mods into Minecraft, primarily mods made using the [BrassAPI](https://github.com/BrassMC/BrassAPI)!